CDWilliamsQA/companies-house-demoblaze-tests/test-cases/automated-test-cases.md

 # Automated Test Cases

-This document describes the automated test scenarios, including the reason each scenario was selected for automation.

-# Automated Test Cases

 This document describes the automated functional test cases implemented for the Demoblaze test website.
 Each test was selected based on risk, user impact, and suitability for UI automation.